uoone/osuAnonmap-TJBC/README.md

 To run:
 Navigate to the folder you stored this code and run main.py

 In the output folder you will find a zip file containing anonymized .osz files.
-The .csv file you will find in there will be in the exact same format as MGP requires to un-fuck the anonymization.
+The .csv file you will find in there will be in the exact same format as MPG requires to un-fuck the anonymization.
 For contest integrity, do NOT share the mask.csv.
 Do also NOT share token.json as that holds your personal osu API token.